emberjs/rfcs/text/0585-improved-ember-registry-apis.md

 > You invoked `Owner.lookup` with a string full name: `'service:session'`.
 This usage is deprecated and will be removed in Ember 4.0.
 Instead, pass an identifier object: `{ type: 'service', name: 'session' }`.

+If the user tried to look up a service named `session` from the `shared` namespace by invoking `lookup('shared@service:session')` the deprecation will read:

+> You invoked `Owner.lookup` with a string full name: `'shared@service:session'`.
+This usage is deprecated and will be removed in Ember 4.0.
+Instead, pass an identifier object: `{ namespace: 'shared', type: 'service', name: 'session' }`.

 For methods which require a `FactoryTypeIdentifier`, the wording is adjusted appropriately:

 > You invoked `Owner.lookup` with a string type name: `'service'`.
 This usage is deprecated and will be removed in Ember 4.0.
 Instead, pass a factory type identifier object: `{ type: 'service' }`.